Legyver/selexml/README.md

 select * from *
 ```

-* Select all values one-or-more elements or attributes
+* Select all values from one-or-more elements or attributes
   * SQL analogy: select * from table
 ```roomsql
 select * from course